caltechlibrary/dataset/README.md

 A go package for managing JSON documents stored on disc. *dataset* is also a command line tool.
 It stores one of more collections of JSON documents.
-Typically you'd have a directory that holds collections, each collection holds buckets and each bucket holds some JSON document.
+Typically you'd have a directory that holds collections, each collection holds buckets and each bucket holds some JSON documents.
 Both the package and command line tool allow you to interact with that logical structure on disc.

 ## layout